jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 (1) If a Medical Officer of Health has reason to believe that any person is or is likely to become dependent on any controlled drug, he may, for the purpose of preventing or restricting the supply of controlled drugs to that person, or of assisting in the cure or mitigation or avoidance of the dependence of that person, publish statements relating to that person to all or any of the members of all or any of the classes of persons set out in subsection (3).
 (2) Every statement made under subsection (1) shall be privileged unless the publication is proved to be made with malice.
 (3) The classes of persons referred to in subsection (1) are as follows:
-  (a) employees of any district health board established by or under the New Zealand Public Health and Disability Act 2000:
+  (a) employees of Health New Zealand established by section 11 of the Pae Ora (Healthy Futures) Act 2022:
   (aa)
   (b) a hospital care operator within the meaning of section 58(4) of the Health and Disability Services (Safety) Act 2001:
   (c) managers of prisons within the meaning of the Corrections Act 2004: